 Are there different methods of closing a surgical incision?

-If the surgical procedure involved removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the loss of tissue may mean that the surgical incision is under a lot of tension.
+If the surgical procedure involved removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the resulting loss of tissue may mean that the surgical incision is under a lot of tension.
 Excessive tension across an incision line may cause the wound to gape open and will delay healing.
-To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern or a type of skin suture called a 'stent suture'.
+To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern or a type of skin suture called a stent suture where some tubing or a button may be added to the skin layer.
 If the surgical site was contaminated or infected before surgery, a surgical drain may have been placed within the incision to drain away any infectious material.

 Are the instructions for care of different types of surgical incisions the same?